ChronoSheets/ChronoSheets-PHP-Client/docs/Api/ClientsApi.md

     new GuzzleHttp\Client()
 );
 $clientId = 56; // int | The ID of the Client you want to get
-$xChronosheetsAuth = "xChronosheetsAuth_example"; // string | The ChronoSheets Auth Token
+$xChronosheetsAuth = 'xChronosheetsAuth_example'; // string | The ChronoSheets Auth Token

 try {
     $result = $apiInstance->clientsGetClient($clientId, $xChronosheetsAuth);